pnp/pnpjs/docs/sp/site-groups.md

 ### Updating the owner of a site group

-Unfortunately for now setting the owner of a group as another SharePoint group is currently unsupported in REST.
+Unfortunately for now setting the owner of a group as another or same SharePoint group is currently unsupported in REST.
 Setting the owner as a user is supported.

 ```TypeScript
 import { sp } from "@pnp/sp";